-There is no older city in Ukraine, Russia, Belarus.
-It is here that the oldest street of Eastern Europe, the legendary St. Andrew’s Descent, and the oldest Eastern Slavs Cathedral, St. Sofia of Kyiv, are.
-There is the same topography like it was millennia ago.
-Historical and cultural heritage of Kyiv is unique; there are about 2000 archeological, architectural, historical, cultural and nature monuments here.
+There is no older city in Ukraine, Russia and Belarus.
+The oldest street of Eastern Europe, the legendary St. Andrew’s Descent is located in our capital, also the oldest Eastern Slavs Cathedral - St. Sofia of Kyiv.
+There is the same topography like it was millennium ago.
+Historical and cultural heritage of Kyiv is unique.
+There are about 2000 archeological, architectural, historical, cultural and nature monuments here.

-Starting with Old Kyi’s settlement, Acropolis of Slavs, you will go along the most Kyivan street, St. Andrew’s Descent.
-Among old annalistic hills, from St. Andrew’s Church, the masterpiece of Baroque genius Bartholomew Rastrelli, along Uzdykhalnytsya Hill, “Richard the Lion Hearted Castle”, the house of the Bulgakovs and the Turbins (from Bulgakov’s White Guard) you’ll descent to Podil, the old trade district, the centre of Medieval town.
+Starting with Old Kyiv’s settlement, Acropolis of Slavs, you will go along the most Kyivan street - St. Andrew’s Descent.
+Among old annalistic hills.
+From St. Andrew’s Church, the masterpiece of Baroque genius Bartholomew Rastrelli, along Uzdykhalnytsya Hill, “Richard the Lion Hearted Castle”, the house of the Bulgakovs and the Turbins (from Bulgakov’s White Guard) you’ll descent to Podil, the old trade district, the centre of Medieval town.

-Having reached Podil we’ll be in Contract Square, Kyiv’s center in the 14th – 17th cent. where we’ll see Pirogoshcha Church mentioned in The Tale of Igor’s Host (the 12th century epiс), destroyed in the 30s and reconstructed in the 90s of the 20th century.
+Having reached Podil, you’ll be on Contract Square, Kyiv’s center in the 14th – 17th cent.
+Where are going to be able to see Pirogoshcha Church mentioned in The Tale of Igor’s Host (the 12th century epiс), destroyed in the 30s and reconstructed in the 90s of the 20th century.
 In the centre of the square there is the monument to Hetman Sahaidachny, the 17th century chieftain of Ukrainian Cossacks whose name has the nearby street.

 Next to Contract Square is St. Flor’s Convent, founded in the 15th century, whose nuns, like in Novodyevichiy in Moscow, were women from noble families.

 Nearby is Samson Fountain originally built in the 18th century.
 The popular belief of those days reads: “Those who will drink water from the fountain will stay in Kyiv forever.”
-Taking pictures at this site brings good luck.
+To make photo at this site brings a good luck.